Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• Provide a solid and reliable seal against drafts, insects, dust, and noise
+• Provides a reliable seal against drafts, insects, dust, and noise

 Cons:

-• Limited adjustability compared to other types of door sweeps, which could be a consideration for specific floor heights or uneven surfaces
+• Limited adjustability for certain floor heights or uneven surfaces

 10. Acoustic door sweeps